 A large whitetail deer sprang from the dense forest.
-I jumped, falling over into the thick underbrush.
-I sighed relief once I saw what scared me.
 The doe nonchalantly munched on low-lying shrubs near the base of a pine tree.
-She leapt back into the dark forest after she had, had her fill.
+She leapt back into the dark forest after having her fill.

 Did she move?
-No, it had to have been the water.
+No, it was the water.
 It lapped against her and gave her the illusion of life.
 I kept a close eye on her and paced.

-“She’s dead.”
+“She’s dead,” I said.
 My voice sounded eerie after being silent for so long.
 “There’s a bullet drilled through her forehead.
 It’d be a miracle if she survived that and let’s not forget her face resembles a well used punching bag.”
 My voice reverberated lightly, bouncing off the surrounding trees.
 The heavy scent of pine and fermented juniper berries overpowered my nostrils and made me sneeze.

-I felt alone, isolated.
-I stopped and stared down at her battered face.
+I stopped my pacing and stared down at her battered face.

 When was Mike getting back?
 He’d been gone too long.
 I nibbled my fingernails, alternating hands.
 My cuticles were bloody and gnawed through.
 I looked down at the place where he once stood, our conversation flooded my senses.

-“Because you have to, that’s why.”
-Mike’s eyes flitted, nervous, over her dead body and came back to mine, crazed.
+“Because you have to, that’s why,” Mike said, his eyes flitting over her dead body and back to mine, crazed.

 “I can hardly breath.
 My palms are sweating,” I said and splayed my palms open to him.
 Couldn’t he see what he was asking me to do?
 “I can’t do this, Mike.
 I can’t be with this dead woman.”
 My voice seemed shrill to my ears.
 I shook him harder, but he was somewhere else.